Gambling White Paper: Gambling Commission Timeline

 Frictionless financial risk assessments will be more detailed risk assessments, which will run as a pilot program first which would allow operators and credit agencies to test how they would share data as it relates to identifying gambling harm.
 The pilot of this system will only involve the largest operators.

 The Gambling Commission Summer 2023 consultation closed on 18 October 2023.
-The Gambling Commission recently published its response, here, as it relates to introducing a two-part system to identify customers at risk of hambling harm, starting in August 2024.
-Light touch vulnerability checks will come into force at a higher threshold (i.e., £500 net deposits in a rolling 30 day period) from 30 August 2024, before reducing to a lower threshold (i.e., £150 net deposits in a rolling 30 day period) on 28 February 2025.
+On 1 May 2024, the Gambling Commission published its response, here, as it relates to introducing a two-part system to identify customers at risk of hambling harm, starting in August 2024.
+Light touch vulnerability checks entered into force at a higher threshold (i.e., £500 net deposits in a rolling 30 day period) on 30 August 2024, before reducing to a lower threshold (i.e., £150 net deposits in a rolling 30 day period) on 28 February 2025.

 The pilot of the frictionless financial risk assessments is expected to run from 30 August 2024 to 31 March 2025 (although this could extend to 30 April 2025).